 - Learn how to properly perform product research so you don’t spend all your time looking for products to sell on Amazon.

-If you have more than 10 hours per week per week to spend in your business, make sure you:
+If you have more than 10 hours per week to spend in your business, make sure you:

 - Stay on top of new information and have all the right tools in place.

-- Use tools to get reviews and effectively manage pay-per-click ads (Amazon PPC).
+- Use Review Automation to get reviews and effectively manage pay-per-click ads (Amazon PPC).

 Where to get the right tools and information for Amazon.